octue/octue-sdk-python/docs/source/deploying_services.rst

 * Will automatically spin down after it has finished answering a question
 * Will automatically build and redeploy after a relevant code change (e.g. on push or merge into ``main``)

+The main part of the deployment process is deploying the service network infrastructure.
+Once this is done, services can be easily added as necessary.

 Prerequisites
 =============
 Twined services are currently deployable to Google Cloud Platform (GCP).
 You must have "owner" level access to the GCP